Genshin/PhantomOpenEmoji/README.md

 Phantom Open Emoji
 ==================
 Phantom Open Emoji is an open-source friendly set of emoji.
+It was the first Open Source set of emoji available.
+Unfortunately it did not receive enough funding to create a complete set.
+In order to create a complete set the emojidex project was created.
+Check out the emojidex organization on github [here](https://github.com/emojidex/)

 POE on Kickstarter
 ------------------